Learning Objectives

 One of the distinguishing features of life is that cells are made of organic compounds and large molecules constructed from simple organic compounds.
 Up to the early 19th century, scientists thought only living organisms could make organic compounds.
 Organic compounds are all built from carbon atoms, but not all molecules containing carbon are organic.
 So how do we recognize organic molecules?

-• Organic molecules must have C and H, and may have O, N, P, S (a handy mnemonic is CHNOPS for carbon, hydrogen, nitrogen, oxygen, phosphorus and sulfur)
+- Organic molecules must have C and H, and may have O, N, P, S (a handy mnemonic is CHNOPS for carbon, hydrogen, nitrogen, oxygen, phosphorus and sulfur)

-• (An exception to the above rules is urea, where carbon has bonds to 2 amino nitrogens and a double bond with oxygen – but we won’t ask you to remember this exception; focus on the general rules above.)
+- (An exception to the above rules is urea, where carbon has bonds to 2 amino nitrogens and a double bond with oxygen – but we won’t ask you to remember this exception; focus on the general rules above.)

 Synthesis of organic carbon molecules from inorganic CO2 requires energy and chemical reducing power, as the carbon atoms in organic molecules are in reduced form.
-For a review of oxidation-reduction (redox) reactions from a biology point of view, see this Khan Academy video.
+For a review of oxidation-reduction (redox) reactions from a biological perspective, see this Khan Academy video.
 Briefly, atoms such as carbon or oxygen are said to be reduced if they form covalent bonds with an atom with lesser electronegativity, such as hydrogen.
 Conversely, carbon is oxidized when it forms a covalent bond with an atom with greater electronegativity, such as oxygen.
 Recall that a covalent bond is formed when two atoms share a pair of electrons.
 The reduced atom has gained a majority share of the electrons that form the covalent bond, and the oxidized atom has only a minority share.

-2. The biomass of a cell (the organic contents, excluding water and inorganic salts) is composed of 3 types of macromolecules plus lipids.
+2. The biomass of a cell (the organic contents, excluding water and inorganic salts) is composed of 3 types of macromolecules, plus lipids.

 3. Small organic molecules are covalently linked (polymerized) to form the 3 types of large biological macromolecules (polymers); lipid membranes self-assemble.